wijayadavin/transactionsAPI/README.md

 #### **/auth/login**
 - LOGIN with registered username and password
 #### **/menus**
-- READ all menus in our web
+- READ all menus in our web (i.e. menu name, price, and restaurant name)
 #### **/restaurants**
-- READ all restaurants in our web
+- READ all restaurants in our web (i.e. restaurant name and address)
 - Note: Listings are made manually by admin for now